 - tell all your health care providers that you are taking vardenafil.
 If you ever need emergency medical treatment for a heart problem, the health care providers who treat you will need to know when you last took vardenafil.

-- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent mental retardation), you should know that the rapidly disintegrating tablets are sweetened with aspartame, a source of phenylalanine.
+- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), you should know that the rapidly disintegrating tablets are sweetened with aspartame, a source of phenylalanine.

 - if you have fructose intolerance (an inherited condition in which the body lacks the protein needed to break down fructose,[a fruit sugar found in certain sweeteners such as sorbitol]), you should know that the the rapidly disintegrating tablets are sweetened with sorbitol.
 Tell your doctor if you have fructose intolerance.

 What special dietary instructions should I follow?